 Requests from management;

-Requests from departments for assistance regarding a specific concern in the recruitment & hiring process; or
+Requests from departments for assistance regarding a specific concern in an employment selection process; or

 Random EO compliance review selection.